Adversarial Dependence Minimization: Principal and Independent Component Analysis (PICA)

 Note that the solution to the NLPICA reduction is not unique.
-In fact, research in nonlinear independent component analysis (NLICA) demonstrated that there are countless ways to transform independent variables while maintaining statistical independence~\citep{darmois1951analyse_liaisons,jutten2004_BSS_NLICA}.
-These transformations can involve complex mixing functions that result in representations that may be challenging to interpret or exhibit undesirable properties for certain applications.
-For examples of mixing transformations, we refer to~\citep{taleb1999example_mixing}.
+In fact, research on nonlinear independent component analysis (NLICA) has demonstrated that there are numerous ways to transform independent variables while preserving statistical independence~\citep{darmois1951analyse_liaisons,jutten2004_BSS_NLICA}.
+These transformations can involve complex mixing functions that yield representations that may be challenging to interpret or exhibit undesirable properties in certain applications.
+For examples of mixing transformations, see~\citep{taleb1999example_mixing}.
 Despite this limitation, the problem can be made identifiable again with additional assumptions such as temporal non-stationarity~\citep{hyvarinen2016time_contrast_ica}, a conditionally factorized prior distribution over the latent variables of a VAE~\citep{khemakhem2020ivae_ica} or constraining the function class with constraints on their partial derivatives~\citep{buchholz2022ident_nlica_fn_class}.